-We won't pay compensation for hurriedly erected structures, Gov Eno warns
+We won't pay compensation for hurriedly erected structures, gov Eno warns

 .

-In her brief remarks, Akwa Ibom First Lady, Pastor (Mrs) Patience Eno, expressed gratitude to the woman and her In-laws for the support given to their son to emerge as Governor of the state and prayed for God’s blessings on them.
+In her brief remarks, Akwa Ibom First Lady, Pastor (Mrs) Patience Eno, expressed gratitude to the women and her In-laws for the support given their son to emerge as Governor of the state and prayed God’s blessings on them .

-Highpoint of the Church service was the conferment of ‘The Joshua Award’ on the Governor to enable him to lead the state well, and ‘The Phoebe Award’ on the Wife Pastor Patience Eno, to strengthen her supportive role in the family.
+Highpoint of the Church service was the conferment of ‘The Joshua Award’ on the Governor to enable him lead the state well, and ‘The Phoebe Award’ on the Wife Pastor Patience Eno, to strengthen her supportive role to the family.

 Disclaimer